-The cost recovery method is of recovering an expenditure which a business takes on.
-Under the cost recovery method, the revenue is recognized only to the extent of receipts from buyers.
+The cost recovery approach is way of recovering an expenditure which a business takes on.
+Under the recovery method, the revenue is recognized only to the extent of receipts from buyers.
 Thus, the initial payments that customers make are taken in the form of cost recovery of goods sold.
 The remaining amount that is collected is treated as gross profit.

 Cost Recovery Method – Explanation

-Under the cost recovery method, nothing considered income until the cost of the product or service sold recovered entirely in the form of cash.
+Under the cost recovery numbers, nothing is considered income until the cost of the product or service sold is recovered entirely in the form of cash.
 The cost recovery method is used when the selling price of a product is highly uncertain.
-This method of cost recovery considered relatively conventional when compared to other forms of recognizing the revenue.
+This method of cost recovery is considered relatively conventional when compared to other forms of recognizing the revenue.

-As per the cost recovery method, the installments after selling a product should segregate between principal and interest.
-Under the installment method, the amount paid as initial installments is used to recover the entire sales costs while remaining considered the gross profit of the company.
+As per the cost recovery formula, the instalments after selling a product should be segregated between principal and interest.
+Under the instalment method, the amount paid as initial instalments is used to recover the entire sales costs while remaining considered the gross profit of the company.
 Once the total sales value is recovered, the remaining cash receipt is regarded as gross profit.